imagej/imagej.github.io/_pages/develop/architecture.md

 # Reproducible builds

-{% include box title='Why are reproducible builds so essential for science?' width='40%' float='right' text='Arguably **the most important thing** in science is to gain insights about nature **that can be verified by other researchers**.
+{% include aside title="Why are reproducible builds so essential for science?" content="Arguably **the most important thing** in science is to gain insights about nature **that can be verified by other researchers**.
 It is this mission for which [ImageJ](/about) and [Fiji](/software/fiji) stand, and it is the central reason why they are [open source](Open_source).

 To verify results, it is absolutely necessary to be able to reproduce results claimed in scientific articles, and in the interest of efficiency, it should be **easy** to reproduce the results, and it should **also** be easy to scrutinize the used methods—incorrect results can be artifacts of flawed algorithms, after all.

 To that end, it should be obvious that researchers **need** to have the ability to inspect the exact source code corresponding to the software used to generate the results to be verified.
-In other words, reproducible builds are required for sound scientific research.' %} A software *version* (or *build*) is called **reproducible** if it is easy to regenerate the exact same software application from the source code.
+In other words, reproducible builds are required for sound scientific research." %}

+A software *version* (or *build*) is called **reproducible** if it is easy to regenerate the exact same software application from the source code.

 For example, you can refer to "ImageJ 1.49g" as a *reproducible build*, or to *Sholl Analysis 3.4.3*, while referring to "/about" is irreproducible.